-The authors’ guiding idea for this web site is to create a web-based, dynamically growing, community resource that addresses both the education and reference needs of the broad optical oceanography and ocean color remote sensing communities and that will be freely accessible to all.
+The authors’ guiding idea for this web site is to create a web-based, continually growing, community resource that addresses both the education and reference needs of the broad optical oceanography and ocean color remote sensing communities and that will be freely accessible to all.
 We intend that the presentation eventually will span single particles to ecosystems, and theory to observations to instruments, at user-selectable levels of detail.
 We modestly hope that this site will become a new paradigm for education.

-Why did we choose a web-based ”book” format as opposed to a hardcover book?
+Why did we choose a web-based book format as opposed to a hardcover book?
 Because we wish to

 - Allow for on-going updates of the material.
 As new results (be they observations, theory, techniques, or instrument designs) become available, they can be readily incorporated into the web book, so that the material does not go out of date.
+New material is being added as time goes on.
+We have no intention that the website will ever be complete.

 - Allow for community input.
-This web book can become a community learning center with other people contributing additional material after the present ”ﬁrst edition,” as with the open source software world.
+This web book can become a community learning center with other people contributing additional material after the “ﬁrst edition,” as with the open source software world.
 We (or others as time passes) would then ﬁll the role of editors of material submitted by others for incorporation into the web site.

 The web book has three levels of presentation: